amperity/amperity-docs/amperity_datagrid/source/blocklist_bad_values.rst

 .. bad-values-blocklist-update-merged-customers-start

-When using the bad-values blocklist, you must update the **Merged Customers** table include the bad-values blocklist items in the merge rules.
+When using the bad-values blocklist, you must update the **Merged Customers** table to include the bad-values blocklist items in the merge rules.

 .. bad-values-blocklist-update-merged-customers-end